vmware/container-service-extension/docs/CSE_SERVER_MANAGEMENT.md

 4. Use `cse sample` command to generate a new sample config file and fill in the relevant values from the previous config file.
-5. If the previously generated templates are no longer supported by the new version, delete the old templates (from vCD UI / vcd-cli) and generate new ones via
+5. If the previously generated templates are no longer supported by the new version, delete the old templates (from VCD UI / vcd-cli) and generate new ones via
    * `cse install -c myconfig.yaml`
    Check [here](/container-service-extension/TEMPLATE_ANNOUNCEMENTS.html) for available templates.
 6. If CSE is being run as a service, start the new version of the service with